radiantlogic-v8/documentation-new/documentation/configuration/synchronization/common-properties.md

 ### Polling interval

-The only capture type that does not use the polling interval property is the LDAP Persistent Search connector.
+The only capture type that does not use the polling interval property is the LDAP Persistent Search.

-This property indicates the amount of time (in milliseconds) the connector should wait before querying the source to check for changes.
+This property indicates the amount of time (in milliseconds) the event listner should wait before querying the source to check for changes.

 >[!note]
->This property can be updated while the connector is running and will take effect without restarting the connector.
+>This property can be updated while the event listener is running and will take effect without restarting the event listener.

 ### Size limit

-This property indicates the number of entries the connector collects from the source in a single request (poll).
-Even if the connector picks up multiple entries, they are processed and published to the queue one at a time.
+This property indicates the number of entries the event listener collects from the source in a single request (poll).
+Even if the event listener picks up multiple entries, they are processed and published to the queue one at a time.

 ### Max retries on connection error

-For Database Connectors, if the connector is unable to connect to the primary backend server, it tries to connect to the failover server.
-If the connector cannot connect to the primary or failover servers because of a connection error, it tries to connect again later.
-Maximum Retries on Connection Error is the total number of times the connector tries reconnecting.
+For Database Connectors, if the event listener is unable to connect to the primary backend server, it tries to connect to the failover server.
+If the event listener cannot connect to the primary or failover servers because of a connection error, it tries to connect again later.
+Maximum Retries on Connection Error is the total number of times the event listener tries reconnecting.
 A failed attempt to connect to both the primary and failover server is considered a single retry.
 The frequency of the reconnect attempt is based on the Retry Interval on Connection Error property.
-If there are no backends available to connect to, the agent automatically redeploys the connector until a connection to the backend can be made.
+If there are no backends available to connect to, the agent automatically redeploys the event listener until a connection to the backend can be made.

-For Directory Connectors, if the connector is unable to connect to the primary backend server because of a connection error, it tries to connect again later.
-Maximum Retries on Connection Error is the total number of times the connector tries reconnecting.
+For Directories, if the event listener is unable to connect to the primary backend server because of a connection error, it tries to connect again later.
+Maximum Retries on Connection Error is the total number of times the event listener tries reconnecting.
 The frequency of the reconnect attempt is based on the Retry Interval on Connection Error property.
-After all attempts have been tried, the connector failover logic is triggered.
-If there are no backends available to connect to, the agent automatically redeploys the connector until a connection to the backend can be made.
+After all attempts have been tried, the failover logic is triggered.
+If there are no backends available to connect to, the agent automatically redeploys the event listener until a connection to the backend can be made.

 The default value is `5`.

 ### Retry interval on connection error

 Used in conjunction with the Max Retries on Connection Error property.
-This is the amount of time (in milliseconds) the connector waits before trying to establish a connection to the source if there was a connection problem during the previous attempt.
+This is the amount of time (in milliseconds) the event listener waits before trying to establish a connection to the source if there was a connection problem during the previous attempt.

 The default value is `10,000 ms` (10 seconds).

 ### Max retries on error

-If the connector is unable to connect to the source to pick up changes for any reason other than a connection error, it tries to reconnect.
-Maximum Retries on Error is the total number of times the connector tries reconnecting.
+If the event listener is unable to connect to the source to pick up changes for any reason other than a connection error, it tries to reconnect.
+Maximum Retries on Error is the total number of times the event listener tries reconnecting.
 The frequency of the reconnect attempt is based on the Retry Interval on Error property.
-After all attempts have been tried, the connector failover logic is triggered.
-If there are no backends available to connect to, the agent automatically redeploys the connector until a connection to the backend can be made.
+After all attempts have been tried, the failover logic is triggered.
+If there are no backends available to connect to, the agent automatically redeploys the event listener until a connection to the backend can be made.

 The default value is `5`.

 ### Retry interval on error

 Used in conjunction with the Max Retries on Error property.
-This is the amount of time (in milliseconds) the connector waits before it attempts to pick up changes from the source after an error has occurred.
+This is the amount of time (in milliseconds) the event listener waits before it attempts to pick up changes from the source after an error has occurred.

 The default value is `10,000 ms` (10 seconds).